DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ### Using Metadata in Reports

 You can include testing metadata to reports using a [custom reporter](../extending-testcafe/reporter-plugin/README.md).
-The reporter's [reportFixtureStart](../extending-testcafe/reporter-plugin/reporter-methods.md#reportfixturestart) and [reportTestDone](../extending-testcafe/reporter-plugin/reporter-methods.md#reporttestdone) methods can access to the fixture and test metadata.
+The reporter's [reportFixtureStart](../extending-testcafe/reporter-plugin/reporter-methods.md#reportfixturestart) and [reportTestDone](../extending-testcafe/reporter-plugin/reporter-methods.md#reporttestdone) methods can access the fixture and test metadata.

 ## Initialization and Clean-Up

-TestCafe allows you to specify functions that will be executed before a fixture or test is started and after it is finished.
+TestCafe allows you to specify functions that are executed before a fixture or test is started and after it is finished.
 These functions are called *hook functions* or *hooks*.

 ### Test Hooks